Composite pulses for robust universal control of singlet-triplet qubits: Methods

 As $\phi\rightarrow2\pi$, $\tau_1\rightarrow\infty$, $\tau_2=\pi/2$, $\tau_3\rightarrow2\tau_1$.
 If we want to fix the total duration of the sequence, we let $J_{\rm max}\rightarrow\infty$.
-The pulse sequence becomes the CPMG pulse\cite{CPMG}.
-This is no surprise.
-In this case, it can indeed be shown that for a pair of instantaneous $\pi$ pulses, setting leading order errors to zero while maintaining the time-reversal symmetry of the pulse sequence enforces the Uhrig condition\cite{UhrigSI}.
+The pulse sequence becomes the well-known CPMG pulse \cite{Carr.54,Meiboom.58}.
+In fact, it can be shown that for a pair of instantaneous $\pi$ pulses, setting leading order errors to zero while maintaining the time-reversal symmetry of the pulse sequence enforces the Uhrig condition \cite{Uhrig.07}.